Craig Mullaney: Family

-Mullaney married Tomoko Hosaka, a journalist with The Associated Press.
-He was previously married to Dr. Meena Seshamani, a medical doctor.
+Mullaney is married to Tomoko Hosaka Mullaney, Executive Director of the U.S.-Japan Business Council at the U.S. Chamber of Commerce.
+He was previously married to Meena Seshamani, who became Maryland's Secretary of Health.
 They met at Oxford where Seshamani was a PhD Marshall Scholar and he was a Rhodes Scholar.

 Mullaney's younger brother, Gary, also attended West Point and served in Iraq as an infantry officer.
 Like his older brother before him, Gary also completed Ranger School.

 Military career

 Prior to arriving at Oxford, Mullaney completed Ranger School at Fort Benning, Georgia, a grueling nine-week course designed to test small-unit leadership by simulating combat stress through strenuous tactical exercises.
 When Mullaney returned to the United States in 2002, he completed additional infantry training and joined the 10th Mountain Division, which had recently returned from Afghanistan.

 In 2003, Mullaney served as an infantry officer with the 10th Mountain Division as part of Operation Enduring Freedom in Afghanistan, where he led a rifle platoon along the hostile border with Pakistan.

 His platoon operated along the entire spectrum of combat operations—from humanitarian assistance to full-scale combined arms against al-Qaeda and Taliban forces.
 His platoon was the most decorated in Afghanistan during its tour and was commended in person by General Richard Myers, General John Abizaid, and Secretary of Defense Donald Rumsfeld.
 He was recognized with the Bronze Star, Army Commendation Medal for Valor, and the Combat Infantryman Badge.

 After his tour in Afghanistan, Mullaney served in the 3rd United States Infantry Regiment (The Old Guard), in Arlington, Virginia.
-At this elite ceremonial unit, he planned portions of the 2005 Presidential Inauguration, marched in reviews for foreign dignitaries, and managed a team of Pentagon-funded software engineers developing management software for small units in the Army.
+At this elite ceremonial unit, he planned portions of the 2005 presidential inauguration, marched in reviews for foreign dignitaries, and managed a team of Pentagon-funded software engineers developing management software for small units in the Army.

 In the summer of 2005, Mullaney joined the faculty of the United States Naval Academy in Annapolis, Maryland, as a history instructor and Army Exchange Officer.
 He designed and taught an undergraduate course on the history of the U.S. Navy and American foreign policy.
 He left the Army in 2008 upon completion of his tour at the Naval Academy.